Disclosure: This post may contain affiliate links. I earn a small commission of product sales to keep this website going.

 Awa’awapuhi Trail, Koke’e State Park, Kaua’i

-The Awa’awapuhi Trail is one of a few trails in Koke’e State Park that provide some awe-inspiring views of the infamous Na Pali Coast on Kauai’s west shore.
+The Awa’awapuhi Trail is one of a few trails in Koke’e State Park that provide some awe-inspiring views of the legendary Na Pali Coast on Kauai’s west shore.

 - Trailhead: Mile marker 17, Hwy 550 (Kokee Rd) – Open in Google Maps.